-While this is not an app a nurse practitioner may reference on a daily basis, it is one that can help their patients’ families in keeping their kids healthy.
+While this is not an app a nurse practitioner may reference daily, it can help their patients’ families keep their kids healthy.
 This app not only has a symptom checker but also guidelines on when to return to school post-illness and step-by-step care instructions on how to keep sick kids comfortable.

 Prescribing medications for children is not always straightforward, which is why every nurse practitioner working with children can benefit from the Pedi QuickCalc app.

 Practitioners can enter patient information directly into the app to get prescribing recommendations based on the most recent recommendations.
 There are also recommendations for IV fluid rates and weight conversions.
-Practitioners can add frequently prescribed medications to their favorites list for easy reference.
+In addition, practitioners can add frequently prescribed medications to their favorites list for easy reference.

 CDC Vaccine Schedules

 Vaccine recommendations are constantly evolving.
-Keeping track and knowing what vaccines may be needed can take a significant amount of time, particularly for practitioners who don’t administer them every day.
-The CDC Vaccine Schedule app takes all the guesswork out of making sure a child is fully immunized.
+Keeping track and knowing what vaccines may be needed can take significant time, particularly for practitioners who don’t administer them daily.
+The CDC Vaccine Schedule app takes all the guesswork to ensure a child is fully immunized.

-This app includes current vaccine schedule recommendations, catch up schedules for kids who are behind, and contraindications and precautions.
+This app includes current vaccine recommendations, catch-up schedules for kids who are behind, and contraindications and precautions.
 There are even adult vaccine recommendations available.
 Frequent app updates ensure practitioners have the most up-to-date information available.

 Kimmy Gustafson is a freelance writer with extensive experience writing about healthcare careers and education.
 She has worked in public health, at health-focused nonprofits, and as a Spanish interpreter for doctor’s offices and hospitals.
 She has a passion for learning and that drives her to stay up to date on the latest trends in healthcare.
 When not writing or researching, she can be found pursuing her passions of nutrition and an active outdoors lifestyle.